objektwerks/scala/README.md

 or across the world.
 8. **VPN:** Secure VPN provides developers with external access to a private, or internal, development network(s).
-9. **Local Services:** It’s often convenient to build Scala prototypes and integration tests against local services, such a Kafka, Cassandra, Postgresql and/or other services.
-The same integration tests can be run in a properly configured CI/CD network environment.
+9. **Local Services:** It’s often convenient to build Scala prototypes and integration tests against local services, such a Kafka, Cassandra, Postgresql, etc. The same integration tests can be run in a properly configured CI/CD network environment.
 10. **CI/CD:** Continuous integration and deployment.
 Jenkins ( https://jenkins.io ) allows a team to set up a build project for each project housed in a Git repository.
 Based on a schedule, Jenkins will pull a Git repository, rebuild the project, run tests and package it.
 Continuous deployment is an optional feature.
 Github, Gitlab and other companies provide CI/CD services.